 Another European success story is King Digital Entertainment, which like Zynga, rose to prominence with Facebook games before moving into the mobile gaming market.
 Originally founded in Sweden, the company has been acquired by Activision Blizzard in 2016 and has been a steady generator of revenue ever since.
 King gaming titles such as Candy Crush Saga, Farm Heroes Saga, Bubble with Saga, and their various spin-offs spiked more than half a billion monthly active users in early 2015.
 This figure has now stabilized at around 240 million MAU.

 Founded in Russia and headquartered in Dublin, mobile publisher Playrix has also been successful in conquering the casual mobile gaming markets.
 As of 2022, its most popular mobile gaming title Gardenscapes has managed to amass more than 2.8 billion U.S. dollars in lifetime in-app revenues.
 Other notable European mobile gaming publishers include UK-based Playdemic, French studio Gameloft, as well as Israeli companies Plarium and Moon Active, the latter being the publisher of the highly successful social casino title Coin Master.

-Asia – mobile gaming powerhouseMobile games revenue in Asia was estimated at nearly 25 billion U.S. dollars in 2016, making it by far the largest region in terms of mobile gaming.
-China, Japan and South Korea are said to be the most prominent markets in the area.
+Asia – mobile gaming powerhouseMobile games revenue in Asia was estimated at nearly 58.6 billion U.S. dollars in 2021, making it by far the largest region in terms of mobile gaming sales.
+China, Japan, and South Korea are the most prominent mobile markets in the area.
 Due to this, it may come as no surprise that many renowned gaming companies are headquartered in Asia.